ACADEMIC ARTICLES

 Abstract: Psychological science is at an inflection point: The COVID-19 pandemic has already begun to exacerbate inequalities that stem from our historically closed and exclusive culture.
 Meanwhile, reform efforts to change the future of our science are too narrow in focus to fully succeed.
 In this paper, we call on psychological scientists—focusing specifically on those who use quantitative methods in the United States as one context for such conversations—to begin reimagining our discipline as fundamentally open and inclusive.
 First, we discuss who our discipline was designed to serve and how this history produced the inequitable reward and support systems we see today.
 Second, we highlight how current institutional responses to address worsening inequalities are inadequate, as well as how our disciplinary perspective may both help and hinder our ability to craft effective solutions.
 Third, we take a hard look in the mirror at the disconnect between what we ostensibly value as a field and what we actually practice.
 Fourth and finally, we lead readers through a roadmap for reimagining psychological science in whatever roles and spaces they occupy, from an informal discussion group in a department to a formal strategic planning retreat at a scientific society.
 [PDF]

-Ledgerwood, A., Pickett, C., Navarro, D., Remedios, J. D., & Lewis, N. A., Jr. (2022).
+Ledgerwood, A., Pickett, C., Navarro, D., Remedios, J. D., & Lewis Jr, N. A. (2022).
 The unbearable limitations of solo science: Team science as a path for more rigorous and relevant research.
 Behavioral and Brain Sciences, 45, e81.

 Abstract: Both early social psychologists and the modern, interdisciplinary scientific community have advocated for diverse team science.
 We echo this call and describe three common pitfalls of solo science illustrated by the target article.
 We discuss how a collaborative and inclusive approach to science can both help researchers avoid these pitfalls and pave the way for more rigorous and relevant research.
 [PDF]